What is cyber espionage?

 Another high profile cyber espionage case surfaced in 2009, with the discovery of GhostNet.
 By the time they were noticed, this mysterious network of cyber spies had already targeted over a thousand devices across the globe.
 From Germany to South Korea, embassies, government offices, and high-ranking officials had their files stolen.
 To this day, we still don’t know for certain who was behind the GhostNet.

 Despite the growing sophistication of cyber espionage strategies, there are still actionable ways for companies to protect their data.
 Here are six steps that you can take today to limit the risks.

 Make sure all your employees are using a reliable VPN.
 This service will encrypt the browsing data of a connected device, making it even harder for someone to access the company’s files through a single entry point.
 Rolling out NordLayer across employee hardware can limit the damage of a hack and improve secure communication channels within the network.

-Every connected device could pose a threat to your organisation, from internal servers to employee phones.
+Every connected device could pose a threat to your organization, from internal servers to employee phones.
 Competitors can exploit an unsecured endpoint to gain access to password protected data elsewhere within the company.
-Find out more about how and why to implement a company-wide endpoint security system here.
+It’s crucial to know how and why to implement a company-wide endpoint security system.

 When operating systems and softwares aren’t updated regularly, they can become vulnerable to attacks.
 Malware and viruses will often try to exploit the weak spots caused by outmoded systems and browsers.
 It’s an essential part of best practice to install all available security updates on any company hardware wherever it’s located.